dpolivaev/video-chapters/DEVELOPMENT.md

 - `--cert-path`: Windows certificate file path
 - `--cert-password`: Windows certificate password
 - `--timestamp-url`: Timestamp server URL

+**Note:** By default, only the GUI application is built, as this is what end users typically need.
+The CLI application is primarily for developers who can run Python directly.

 #### Example Production Builds